 on the radio during a drive with his brothers—he decided on the spot to learn the saxophone.
 The hits of the 80’s, as well as his time in jazz orchestras, would be the soundtrack of his early artistic education and Rey looks back on this era as “the best music ever.
 Heavy metal, new wave, punk, jazz, electronic, etc. I loved them all.”
 It was not until high school, however, that Rey found electronic music.
 So recalls the artist: “I discovered electronic music when I found a college radio station airing ‘Hearts of Space.’
 I still remember the program title and number.”

-Abandoned Peace, to be released on Heart Dance Records.
-With this release, the artist seeks to connect directly with the listener, and to create a symbiotic relationship between artist and audience such that the line dividing the two is blurred; such that each musical step taken is anticipated by all sharing this auditory experience.
+With each release, the artist seeks to connect directly with the listener and to create a symbiotic relationship between artist and audience such that the line dividing the two is blurred; such that each musical step taken is anticipated by all sharing this auditory experience.